 Disclosure: We get a commission for links on the blog.
 You don’t have to use our links, but we’re very grateful when you do.
 American Express, Barclaycard, Chase, and US Bank are Million Mile Secrets advertising partners.
 Opinions expressed here are the author's alone, and have not been reviewed, approved or endorsed by our partners.
 Here’s our Advertiser Disclosure.

-Update: The offer for The Enhanced Business Gold Rewards Card from American Express OPEN in this post is no longer available, but check the Hot Deals for the latest offers!
+Update: The offers for The Business Gold Rewards Card from American Express OPEN, Premier Rewards Gold Card from American Express in this post are no longer available, but check the Hot Deals for the latest offers!

 As a reminder, in the Big Spender series of posts, I will NOT list cards which give you extra points for spending in certain categories (e.g. gas, groceries etc.), but will cover that in a future post.
 This series focuses primarily on regular spending with credit cards for Big Spenders